hipe/tmx/arc/doc/issues/024-NAME_ME.md

     E  4
     F  5

-so to restate somewhat, the above items with numbers next to them are items that have an associated counterpart section in the document.
+so to restate somewhat, the above items with offsets next to them are items that have an associated counterpart section in the document.

 the number is not an offset into the document in any sense. it is only